galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > ### {% icon comment %} Comment

-❗In case the dataset contains informations one more than on species, you can follow the multispecies tutorial on regionalGAM which is a complement to this one from the second step.
+{% icon keypoint %} In case the dataset contains informations one more than on species, you can follow the multispecies tutorial on regionalGAM which is a complement to this one from the second step.
 If you are interested in doing so, please click on the following link: [Selectionning one specific species](Multispecies_tutorial.md#selectionningonespecificspecies)

 {: .hands_on}